-We, the Leaders of the G20, have taken, and will continue to take, action to strengthen regulation and supervision in line with the commitments we made in Washington to reform the regulation of the financial sector.
-Our principles are strengthening transparency and accountability, enhancing sound regulation, promoting integrity in financial markets and reinforcing international cooperation....
+We, the Leaders of the G20, have taken, and will continue to take, action to strengthen regulation and supervision in line with the commitments we made in

+Washington to reform the regulation of the financial sector.
+Our principles are strengthening transparency financial markets and reinforcing international cooperation....
 In particular, we have agreed the following major reforms.